Bragalund/readme2confluence-dockerized/README.md

----
-labels:
-    - generated_page
-    - md2cf
----

 # POC Markdown2Confluence

+Are you tired of updating confluence, after updating the readme in your project?
+Or are you forced to write documentation in confluence, but want to write it in the readme-file in the project?

+Lets automate that...

-Project for deploying Markdown, aka your readme-file, to Confluence.
+This is a project for deploying Markdown, aka your readme-file, to Confluence.
 It can be done from your local machine with Make, shell-script or from a pipeline in Gitlab.

+This makes it possible to automaticly update confluence in your CI/CD-pipeline after you have updated documentation in your Readme, saving that stupid copy-pasting-step if your business needs you to update confluence.

 ## How to use?